 We also work with Futuresmart, who offer independent professional advice through a comprehensive, expert Careers programme, and have access to the fantastic Unifrog resource which offers comprehensive information about undergraduate university courses and apprenticeship schemes in the UK and overseas.

-As well as the work with Futuresmart, there are other events that go on throughout the pupil’s time here at Shebbear which include visits from the TSB to Forms 1-5 , Mock Trials run by local magistrates attended by Form Three , a Careers Fair for Form Five and Lower Sixth called ‘Life Beyond 18’, participation in the government backed scheme ‘National Citizens Service’, and many other speakers who visit the school to inspire and inform the pupils about the world of work and study beyond Shebbear College.
+The many varied opportunities offered to our pupils across the school include visits from the TSB to Forms One – Five (Years 7 – 11) , Mock Trials run by local magistrates attended by Form Three (Year 9), ‘Life Beyond 18’ – a Careers Fair for Form Five (Year 11) and Lower Sixth, participation in the government backed scheme ‘National Citizens Service’, and many other speakers who visit the school to inspire and inform the pupils about the world of work and study beyond Shebbear College.
 During activities week Form Four pupils spend time working on how to write a CV, how to write job applications and other very useful study skills.

-Form Five pupils have sessions on study skills and revision techniques with Mrs Aliberti.
-All Lower Sixth pupils visit the annual UCAS Universities Fair in Exeter with her.
+Form Five pupils have sessions on study skills and revision techniques and all Lower Sixth pupils visit the annual UCAS Universities Fair in Exeter.
 In the June activities week we also take all of the Lower Sixth on a 3 day residential where they have time to work on their personal statements and start thinking about university applications.

 There is also advice on apprenticeships and gap years for those who do not want to apply to university.
 Pupils who have previously left Shebbear also benefit from our advice and frequently ask for help with university applications during their gap year or even after that.
 We are always very happy to help.